-RTU 3: this enclosure does not meet the setback requirements, but it is on an internal court yard and will not adversely affect the neighbors.
+RTU 3: This enclosure does not meet the setback requirements, but it is on an internal court yard and will not adversely affect the neighbors.
 It will not be visible from the public way or any neighboring property.
 The section of the addition where it is located is only one story and it is blocked by the two-story existing brick building.
 The existing building eave will be 6'-4" above the top elevation of the screen wall.

-RTU 5/6: The penthouse, which clearly requires a special exception, encloses RTU 5/6.
+RTU 5/6: This penthouse requires a special exception.
 The top of this enclosure is 37'-6" from adjacent grade and 49'-1" from the sunken parking garage entry.
 It is set back from the roof edge 1'-8" and it extends 8'-1" up from the roof level.
-Therefor it is 4'-9" over the prescribed limit set by C, 1502.1 (d).
+Therefor it is 6'-5" over the prescribed limit set by C, 1502.1 (c).

 The building wall adjacent to this screen wall is set back from the property line by 107'-9".
 This is the side yard, so no setback is required.
-Due to the deep setback from the public way, the careful use of materials of the enclosure, and the alignments with other building elements such as the gymnasium clerestory, this enclosure will not adversely affect any neighboring property or the public way.
+Due to the deep setback from the public way (there is no Building Restriction Line on this side), the careful use of materials of the enclosure, and the alignments with other building elements such as the gymnasium clerestory, this enclosure will not adversely affect any neighboring property or the public way.